June Millington: 1973–1975: Smiles and women's music

 After she left Fanny in 1973, Millington moved to Peconic, New York, on Long Island, and soon after to her recently purchased farm on Mead Mountain, Woodstock, New York, to focus on her songwriting and spiritual development.
-Soon after, Millington started a solo career in New York, where she eventually became the lover of musician Jacqueline "Jackie" Robbins (born circa 1950), who played bass guitar, cello, and bass.
+Soon after, Millington started a solo career in New York, where she eventually became the lover of musician Jacqueline "Jackie" Robbins, who played bass guitar, cello, and bass.
 Millington and Robbins played together, but she also regularly played with other bands such as Randall's Island and Sha-Na-Na.
 Millington recalled in November 2012:

 I jammed with whomever whenever I could, as that was part of what I'd felt was missing from my life.
 Most people don't realize how many women players there were in New York at that time.
 There were a lot, funky too, and serious about playing; they'd be practicing all the time.

 About 1973, Millington formed a band called Smiles in New York, which also included percussionist Padi Macheta.
 In 1975, Millington worked in New Orleans as a guest musician on the Allen Toussaint-produced album Ain't No Stopping Us Now by the all-female jazz fusion band Isis that had been founded by Ginger Bianco and Carol MacDonald, who had both been in pioneer all-female band Goldie & the Gingerbreads.

 After a period of rest and renewal, in 1975, Millington began a musical association with Cris Williamson through her friendship with Robbins.
 Through Williamson's influence, Millington became involved in the burgeoning women's music movement (often code for lesbian music).
 In the winter of 1975, both Millington and Robbins traveled to Los Angeles to play on Williamson's The Changer and the Changed: A Record of the Times, which would become the definitive work of the genre.
 Millington headlined major women's music festivals for decades.